 Just repeat these steps 10 times, then top the enchiladas with the rest of the salsa, and sprinkle with cheese.
 Bake for 15 minutes.

 Roasted Tomatillo Vegetable Enchiladas are packed with fresh, delicious Mexican flavors.
 Roasted vegetables stuffed inside corn tortillas, coated in fresh made tomatillo salsa and topped with cheese is heaven in each bite!
-Packed with tons of flavor and only 8 grams of fat for 2 enchiladas.
+Packed with tons of flavor!
+Weight Watchers friendly recipe and 7 SmartPoints for two enchiladas.

 I hope you enjoy these bites of flavor!